 - Participation = 40% (20% for presentation of assigned readings, 20% for class discussion).
 Getting each class or topic started effectively depends on leadership by the day's presenters.
 Attendance and informed discussion are essential; students should do very well if they are present, have read the assignments, and participate.
 This is a discussion-based and project-driven course.
 Students should participate voluntarily and assertively; the small class size will enable the instructor to call on reticent students for their input.
-The substance of students' comments will show whether each has read and thought about the assigned material. - Essays = 40% (20% each for a midterm and a final essay).
+The substance of students' comments will show whether each has read and thought about the assigned material. - Evaluations = 40% (20% each for a midterm and a final essay).
 For each essay, students will select one of three topics distributed by the instructor, selected from any subject dealt with during class presentations and discussions.
-The assignment is to synthesize material presented in the classroom along with a more complete and up-to-date literature review, and discuss the current issues this subject presents to society, proposed solutions, and their prospects.
-Each essay should be about 5,000 well-edited words, plus tables and figures (if appropriate) and complete literature citations. - Group Project = 20%.
-As described above, the class will divide into 4-5 groups who will research a project designed and operating as a "sustainable" solution to a defined problem; it should contemplate sustainability constraints in terms of growth, inputs, waste, ecological footprint, etc. Students will present on weeks 5, 10, and 15.
-They will be peer and instructorgraded.
+The assignment is to synthesize material presented in the classroom along with a more complete and up-to-date literature review and discuss the current issues this subject presents to society, proposed solutions, and their prospects.
+Each essay should be about 700-800 well-edited words, plus tables and figures (if appropriate) and complete literature citations. - Other written work = 20%.
+In addition to the two main essay evaluations above, occasional written assignments will be suggested about specific readings, opinions, or events.
+They should not exceed 700 words and are intended to evaluate capabilities in writing ability, clarity, and structure.